ozmoroz/ozmoroz-blog-hugo/content/post/netlify-2-minute-guide/index.md

 Up until a couple of years ago, I hosted this site, all of my React applications, code demos etc on virtual private servers (VPS).
 I tried AWS, Digital Ocean and others.
 Some of them were more convenient to deal with.
 But frankly, all of them were a huge pain in the butt.
 In the start, I had to spin up my own VPS, configure a web server, security, firewall, user logins, SSH keys, SSL certificates, DNS records.
 And that took a day if I worked fast.
 Then I had to figure out a way to deploy my apps.

 If that was it I could live with it.
 But that was just a starting step.
-Then comes maintenance: constant, security updates and so on.
+Then comes maintenance: security updates, OS upgrades and so on.
 Over years that added to a massive amount of time.
 The time that I would rather spend making things.
 And did I mention that I had to pay for my virtual servers?

 Then I discovered [Netlify cloud](https://netlify.com).
 I switched and never looked back.
 Today this site ozmoroz.com is hosted on Netlify.
 As well as my code examples such as this [CSS Transitions demo](https://react-css-transitions-demo.netlify.app/).